docker/terraform-provider-docker/README.md

-# Docker Hub Terraform Provider
+# Docker Terraform Provider

-This project is used to manage Docker resources (such as repositories, teams, organization settings, and more) using Terraform.
-It allows users to define Docker infrastructure as code, integrating Docker services into their Terraform workflows.
-The Terraform Registry page for this provider can be found [here](https://registry.terraform.io/providers/docker/docker/).
+Manage Docker-hosted resources (such as repositories, teams, organization settings, and more) using Terraform.

 > [!WARNING]
 > This project is **not** for managing objects in a local docker engine.
 If you would like to use Terraform to interact with a docker engine, [kreuzwerker/docker](https://registry.terraform.io/providers/kreuzwerker/docker/latest) is a fine provider.